The Birtley Belgians: New munitions factory

-Throughout 1916 morale in the factory went slowly downhill, but nothing was done to alleviate the problem, although consultations were going on between Whitehall and Birtley on how best to deal with any unrest that night occur in the factory.
+Throughout 1916 morale in the factory went slowly downhill, but nothing was done to alleviate the problem, although consultations were going on between Whitehall and Birtley on how best to deal with any unrest that might occur in the factory.
 Another problem was that in practice the Colony was policed by Belgian gendarmes but in theory they were working under British rule of law, very different from their own.
 As just one example, back home the gendarmes were allowed to carry pistols at all times: here they were not allowed to be armed except under special circumstances and only then with the approval of the British police.
 Finally, on 20 December 1916, it all came to a head.
 One of the workers went to see Captain Algrain, Military Head of Security, to obtain four days leave, to which he was entitled to.
 Suddenly the captain noticed that the man, though wearing his regulation uniform, was sporting a civilian cap.
 Enraged at this ‘breach of discipline’, he had the man sent directly to the cells for four days, to join two others who had attempted to leave the camp in civvies.
 The rest of the workforce quickly got to hear about this unjust act.

 That evening the alerted gendarmes saw a large crowd of about 2000 men making its angry way towards the gendarmerie.
-The fence around it was torn up and a hail of palings and stones crashed through the windows, causing a few minor casualties and creating panic among the gendarmes.
+The fence around it was torn down and a hail of palings and stones crashed through the windows, causing a few minor casualties and creating panic among the gendarmes.
 A full-scale riot was only averted by the arrival of local British police and representatives of the British management team, who managed to calm the workers.
 It was agreed to set up a commission of enquiry into all complaints, common sense prevailed and peace was restored.
 No blame was apportioned, but Captain Algrain was replaced as Head of Security by a Captain Commandant Noterman.
 Hubert Debauche wrote later that he thought Algrain too young to hold such a responsible position.

 From then on the workers devoted themselves much more readily to the task for which they had volunteered.
 For almost three years these ‘war-wounded’ worked day and night shifts – one week days, next week nights – in conditions of extreme heat and noise.
-(There was no Factories Act in those days.)
+(There was no Factories Act in those days).
 Camille Fabry, who worked in the factory from January 1917 until the Armistice, wrote in his book ‘Nos Hors-combat à Elisabethville-Birtley’ says: